Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 How many players on a soccer field?

-There are twenty two players on a soccer field at the beginning of a game (eleven players per team).
-This number could be reduced if a player is sent off by the referee.
+There are 22 players on a soccer field at the beginning of a game (11 players per team), each occupying one of the 11 positions.
+This number could be reduced if the referee sends off a player.

 What is the hardest position in soccer?

-A midfielder probably has the hardest position in soccer due to the fact they have to attack and defend whereas other positions tend to focus on only one or the other.
+A midfielder probably has the hardest position in soccer due to the fact they have to attack and defend, making them a vital playmaker in the modern game.
 Midfielders need to have excellent stamina, passing and be aware of attacking threats from the other team.

 What position in soccer should I play?